 A Disclosure and Barring Service check is an examination of a person’s criminal record.

 The DBS service covers criminal records in England and Wales.
-A corresponding service operates North of the border with the Disclosure Scotland checks.
+A corresponding service operates in Scotland with the Disclosure Scotland checks.

 There are four different types of DBS check; a basic check, a standard check, an enhanced and an enhanced with list.